p0rcupine/Bedroom-in-Arles/README.md

 Here's a quite light and simple theme.

 The main colors of the theme have been extracted from the famous [Bedroom in Arles]("http://en.wikipedia.org/wiki/Bedroom_in_Arles") painting of Vincent van Gogh.
 I've been using the particular color scheme for many years now and I think it is great for text editors too.

-Although most developers tend to use dark themes, I think this one can work for many people.
+Although most developers tend to use dark themes, you might want to give it a chance.

-It works with Sublime Text 2.
+The particular color scheme works with Sublime Text 2.
+It hasn't been tested with any other software or any other version of Sublime Text.

-## Screenshots

-See the colors in a CSS and in an HTML file.

 ## Installation